Poodle: Seamlessly Scaling Down Large Language Models with Just-in-Time Model Replacement: Just-in-Time Model Replacement

 \paragraph{Challenges} The main challenge in this step is to detect the \ac{rectask} as early as possible and gather associated data and metadata without significant overhead during \ac{llm} inference.

-\paragraph{Possible Solutions} The easiest approach from a systems perspective is to let the user provide labeled data examples, a prompt template, the task metadata, and minimum performance requirements in a structured format.
+\paragraph{Possible Solutions} We see two main directions for task identification: the user provides task information, or we automatically detect tasks.
+The easiest approach from a systems perspective is to let the user provide labeled data examples, a prompt template, the task metadata, and minimum performance requirements in a structured format.
 A more lightweight approach is to expect the user to describe the \ac{rectask} in natural language, which we then use to extract all relevant task information.

-To automatically detect a \ac{rectask}, we can continuously monitor the user inputs or the KV cache of the \ac{llm} inference engine for recurring patterns.
-If, for example, the prefix of most prompts has high similarity or the KV cache shows similar context across different requests, there is a high likelihood that the user is employing the \ac{llm} for a repetitive task.
-A more explicit way to extract the task type, input data characteristics, and other relevant metadata is to use what we call a \emph{wrapper prompt}.
-We wrap each incoming request in an additional prompt that instructs the \ac{llm} to simultaneously answer the user's request and extract task information from it.
-For sentiment classification, we show an example prompt template in \autoref{lst:base-prompt}, a wrapper prompt in \autoref{lst:wrapper-prompt}, and an example response in \autoref{lst:wrapper-response}.
-Finally, we can combine these methods, empowering users to provide as much data as they can and automatically complete the missing task information, possibly with user feedback.
+To automatically detect a \ac{rectask}, we can continuously monitor user inputs and analyze their plain text, a calculated task embedding, or their associated state in the KV cache of the \ac{llm} inference engine.
+If requests share the same prefix, have similar task embeddings, or exhibit similar KV cache entries, there is a high likelihood of a repetitive task.
+A more explicit way to detect a \ac{rectask} and extract metadata is to wrap a subset of incoming requests in an additional prompt that instructs the \ac{llm} to simultaneously answer the user's request and extract task information.
+We can do this online to optimize for costs or offline to optimize for latency.
+These methods can also be combined.

 \paragraph{Open Research Questions} A key research question is how to balance metadata quality against detection overhead.
-The more explicit and reliable the metadata, the better informed our decisions about the model development versus inference resource savings trade-off will be.
+The more explicit and reliable the metadata, the better informed our decisions are about the model development versus inference resource savings trade-off.
 For example, knowing upfront how often the task will repeat and what performance requirements exist enables strategic resource allocation.
-However, obtaining high-quality metadata entails either increased effort for the user or a more elaborate wrapper prompt, which imposes a higher input token count and, thus, higher cost.
+Obtaining high-quality metadata requires either greater effort for the user or a more elaborate detection technique, resulting in higher costs or latency.
 Another research question is how many user requests we need to analyze, and at what level of detail, before triggering \ac{surrogatemodel} development.
-Starting \ac{surrogatemodel} development earlier increases inference cost reduction by replacing the \ac{llm} earlier, but increases the risk of choosing a \ac{surrogatemodel} with low accuracy, wasting development resources.
+Starting earlier increases inference cost reduction by replacing the \ac{llm} earlier, but increases the risk of choosing a \ac{surrogatemodel} with low accuracy, wasting development resources.